Javier González (basketball)

-Javier Eduardo "Javi" González Vejar (born April 15, 1989) is a Puerto Rican professional basketball player for the Vaqueros de Bayamón in the Baloncesto Superior Nacional (BSN).
+Javier Eduardo González Vejar (born April 15, 1989) is a Puerto Rican professional basketball player for the Vaqueros de Bayamón of the Baloncesto Superior Nacional (BSN).

 High school

 González played for coach Marcos Rodriguez at Miami's Dr. Michael M. Krop High School in Miami, Florida.
 He averaged 20.7 points, 7.3 rebounds and 5.0 assists as a senior.
 González was tabbed the Class 6-A Florida Player of the Year, First-team all-state and All-Dade County, Miami-Dade County Co-Player of the Year, Miami Herald's Player of the Year, Team reached the 6-A state quarterfinals, and finished 28-4.
 Earned Co-MVP honors at Florida's 2007 Senior Showcase.
 Led the East squad with 15 points and four assists in 18 minutes of action.
 Also finished second in the Three-Point Shootout.
 MVP of the Dade-Broward All-Star game, scoring all 12 points in the second half, 12 of the team's final 16 points for the win.
 Played his first two years of high school basketball at St. Patrick's in New Jersey.
 Named second-team all-state as a sophomore.
 Rated as a three-star prospect and the No. 14 player in Florida by rivals.com.